Small Trailer Instead Of A Truck?

 No matter where you fall in the spectrum, the concept of using a trailer instead of a truck is an interesting proposition.
 Again, for some it can work, for others, not so well.
 If it works for you, and you want to build a trailer, we have lots of trailer plans.

 We have just scratched the surface with this topic, so feel free to leave a comment and share your perspective.
-Are there advantages or limitations I’ve missed in the lists above?
+Are there advantages or limitations I have missed in the lists above?
 Thank you in advance for your contributions.
 Have a wonderful day.

 Build Your Own Trailer